What is Forming, Storming, Norming, and Performing?

 carol wilson

-“Time invested by the leader and the team members in listening to and empathising with the others in the Forming stage will pay off substantially further down the line.
+“Time invested by the leader and the team members in listening to and empathizing with the others in the Forming stage will pay off substantially further down the line.
 Expectations and job descriptions should be clearly laid out and the leader should role model the behaviour they would like to see the team exhibit.”

 Professor and Chair of Organizational Leadership at Utah Valley University and member of the Forbes Coaches Council, Jonathan H. Westover, noted that communication is the key to effective transitioning between stages: